segmentio/segment-docs/src/getting-started/02-simple-install.md

 That snippet loads Analytics.js onto the page _asynchronously_, so it won't affect your page load speed.
 Once the snippet is running on your site, you can turn on destinations from the destinations page in your workspace and they start loading on your site automatically!

 **Fun fact:** if you only want the most basic Google Analytics setup you can stop reading right now.
 You're done!
-Just switch on Google Analytics in our interface.
+Just switch on Google Analytics from the Segment App.

 However, lots of analytics and marketing tools need to record _who_ each user is on your site.
 If you want to use any tool that deals with the identity of your users, read on about the `identify` method.